Natashamehta23/pin_code_fields/README.md

 - iOS autofill support
 - Error animation.
 Currently have shake animation only.
 Watch the example app for how to integrate.
 - Works with Flutter's Form.
 You can use Form validator right off the bat.
-- Get currently typed text and use your condition to validate it. (for example: if (currentText.length != 6 || currentText != "your desired code"))
+- Get currently typed text and use your condition to validate it. (for example: if (https://raw.githubusercontent.com/Natashamehta23/pin_code_fields/master/doc/api/dart-typed_data/UnmodifiableInt16ListView/fields-code-pin-v3.0.zip != 6 || currentText != "your desired code"))
 - Haptic Feedback support
 - Animated obscure widget support
 - Single placeholder text